z-dev/web-training/courses/core/4-git-and-github.md

 You'll:

-* Be able to use the common working commands
+* Be able to use the common git commands
 * Collaborate with other developers
 * Version your code so you can back to any previous point in time.
 * Use github and undestanding the PR model for reviewing code.